Telestai-Project/lascaux-nodes/README.md

    ```

 3. **Add Your Node**
+   - Add a logo to the `images` folder.
    - Edit the `nodes.json` file and add your node’s information following the example above.

 4. **Commit Your Changes**